-- Rapid breathing or sudden shortness of breath, even at rest
+Rapid breathing or sudden shortness of breath, even while resting

-Chest pain, which may be sharp or stabbing or may be burning, aching, or dull; chest pain may worsen with deep breaths, coughing, eating, or bending
+Chest pain: sharp or stabbing, burning, aching, or dull (might get worse with deep breaths, coughing, eating, or bending)

-Pulmonary embolism can lead to even more serious complications, including:
+PE can lead to even more serious problems, including:

 You may need emergency care in the hospital.
 Doctors can give you medications that dissolve the clot (thrombolytics) and prevent new clots (anticoagulants, or blood thinners).
 Depending on your symptoms and what your tests show, you may need other treatment, too.

 When a clot stays in your leg or arm for too long, it can damage the vein or its valves.
 Valves that don't work right let blood backflow and pool, instead of pushing it toward the heart.